 If there is no suitable recording available, consult Craig.
 He may have an alternative choice of hymn.

-Once you have chosen a recording, make a note of who is singing (sometimes you have to click on SEE MORE).
+Once you have chosen a recording, make a note of who is singing (sometimes you have to click on SEE MORE in YouTube).
 Download the sound using one of the tools mentioned above.
-For the free version of YouTube Downloader you are stuck with 128kb/s MP3, but with the paid version you can download Ogg Vorbis.
-The website downloader offers .aac, which is a good choice because that's what YouTube uses and although it's being decompressed and recompressed as it downloads, at least you are not introducing any new artifacts.
+For the free version of YouTube Downloader you are stuck with 128kb/s* MP3, but with the paid version you can download 192kb/s AAC, which is better.
+The website downloader also offers .aac, which is a good choice because that's what YouTube uses and although it's being decompressed and recompressed as it downloads, at least you are not introducing any new artefacts.

 It has become my habit to include a music track after the blessing.
 I try to find something relevant to the reading or sermon topic, but it isn't always possible.
 I try to balance modern and traditional tracks and also try to match the mood of the service - something solemn for Good Friday and triumphant for Easter Day.